-With effect from 1 January 2016 The Organisation for Economic Co-operation and Development ('OECD') introduced new Regulations for Automatic Exchange of Financial Account Information (the Common Reporting Standard, 'CRS').
+With effect from 1 January 2016 The Organisation for Economic Co-operation and Development ("OECD")

+introduced new Regulations for Automatic Exchange of Financial Account Information (the Common Reporting Standard, 'CRS').
 HMRC enacted the CRS in the UK through The International Tax Compliance Regulations 2015.

-These Regulations require all Financial Institutions to share certain information on overseas shareholders with HMRC; this scope includes an obligation for Investment Trust Companies which had previously had no such reportable accounts under the UK FATCA regulations.
-Accordingly, the Company will be required to provide information to HMRC on the tax residencies of a number of non-UK based certificated shareholders and corporate entities on an annual basis.
-HMRC will in turn exchange this information with tax authorities in the country in which the shareholder may be resident for taxation purposes.
-HMRC has advised that the Company will not be required to provide such information on uncertified holdings held through CREST.
+These regulations require all financial institutions to share certain information on overseas shareholders with HMRC; this scope includes an obligation for investment trust companies which had previously had no such reportable accounts under the UK Foreign Account Tax Compliance Act ("FATCA") regulations.
+Accordingly, the Company is required to provide information to HMRC on the tax residencies of a number of non-UK based certificated shareholders and corporate entities on an annual basis.
+HMRC in turn exchanges this information with tax authorities in the country in which the shareholder may be resident for taxation purposes.
+HMRC has advised that the Company is not required to provide such information on uncertified holdings held through CREST.
 The Company has engaged Link Asset Services to provide such information on certificated holdings to HMRC on an ongoing basis.